-On This Date in History: One of Andrew Jackson's Murders
+On This Date in 1806, Andrew Jackson Killed Someone

 Now, Dickinson was a grade-A schmuck in his own right.
 He was a plantation owner and horse breeder who insulted Jackson's wife in print—calling her a bigamist for marrying Jackson while she was still legally married to Captain Lewis Robards—and then got in a dispute with him over a horse race.
 (The order of these two events is disputed—some say the race came first.)
 Jackson challenged him to a duel, which had to be held in Kentucky, as Tennessee banned the practice.